asp2peaK/simple-tic-tac-toe-in-browser/README.md

 # simple-tic-tac-toe-in-browser
 Tic-Tac-Toe game in the browser.
-Has "reset" button.

 Version 2.0 update has been released for my simple website, where you can play Tic-Tac-Toe.